-The purpose of the Committee is to provide the Mayor, the Board of Supervisors, the Local Homeless Coordinating Board, the public, and any other appropriate agency with accurate, comprehensive information about the conditions in and operations of shelters, as well as City policies in place that affect operations of shelters or their impact on shelter clients.
-The Department of Public Health shall provide administrative support for the Committee.
+The Shelter Monitoring Committee ("Committee") was established to provide the Mayor, the Board of Supervisors, the Local Homeless Coordinating Board, the public, and any other appropriate agency with accurate, comprehensive information about the conditions in, and operations of, shelters covered by Administrative Code, Chapter 20, Article XII, as well as City policies in place that affect operations of shelters or their impact on shelter clients.
+The Committee shall, among other things, receive and document complaints made to the Committee regarding shelters and shall refer complaints to appropriate committee members for follow-up.